irvinecodingclub/irvinecodingclub.github.io/_posts/2021-08-07-council-q-and-a.md

 ---
 layout: post
-title:  "ICC 2021 Activities Summery"
+title:  "ICC Council Elections Q&A"
 image: assets/images/icc_council_qA.png
 image2: assets/images/icc_council_qA.png
 permalink: /council-q-and-a
-featured: false
+featured: true
 comments: false
-excerpt: "ICC 2021 University Hill Presentation"
+excerpt: "ICC Council Elections Q&A"
 ---

 Join us to meet the ICC Council candidates!
 Attendance is encouraged because you will be voting on who will run the club.
 You will also be able to ask questions.